HR-CMGT/MGDD-unity/snippets.md

 #### Movement without physics

 Set the X,Y position of an object.
-The third parameter Z is not used.
+The third parameter of Vector3 can be left out, since we work in 2D we can always leave it at 0.
 ```
-transform.position = new Vector3(4, 4, 0);
+transform.position = new Vector3(4, 4);
 ```
 Use `translate` to animate objects that don't have a rigidbody2D.
 ```